Aerobiz Supersonic

 • The downfall of colonialism

-• The secession of Singapore from Malaysia
+• The ejection of Singapore from Malaysia

-• The Rise of Fidel Castro (1959)
+• The rise of Fidel Castro (1959)

-• Suez Crisis
+• The Suez Crisis

-• Indo-Pakistani War of 1971
+• The Indo-Pakistani War of 1971

-• Yom Kippur War
+• The Yom Kippur War

 • An international oil crisis (1973)

-• Iran–Iraq War
+• The Iran–Iraq War

 • Operation Desert Storm